8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Strategic Breakdown

-Analysis: The election of the root bridge in STP is determined by the Bridge ID (BID).
-The BID is a unique identifier for each switch in the network, composed of a 2-byte priority value (defaulting to 32768) and the switch's 6-byte MAC address.
-The switch with the lowest BID becomes the root bridge.
-The comparison process strictly follows these steps:
+Analysis: The root bridge election centers on the Bridge ID (BID).
+This BID is a unique identifier assigned to every switch in the spanning tree domain.
+It consists of two main parts: a 2-byte priority value and the switch's 6-byte MAC address.
+The protocol selects the switch with the lowest BID as the root bridge using a specific sequence of comparisons.

-- Lowest Priority Value First: The switch with the lowest priority value is preferred.
+- Lowest Priority Value First: The protocol first looks at the priority value of every switch.
+The switch with the lowest numerical value wins.

-- Lowest MAC Address (Tie-breaker): If two or more switches have the same (lowest) priority value, the one with the numerically lowest MAC address is chosen.
+- Lowest MAC Address (Tie-breaker): If multiple switches share the same lowest priority value, the protocol uses the MAC addresses to break the tie.
+The switch with the numerically lowest MAC address is then selected.

 - Switch A: Priority 32768, MAC 0000.AAAA.AAAA